|Your Preferred Contact Method:||[radio pref-method default:1 "Phone" "Email"]|

 SATs are not required to pay a co-contribution fee while they are still at school, but may (visit the Fee-free training for Year 12 graduates section of this website) be required to pay fees once their training contract has been converted to full-time or part-time post school.

-Your SRTO will provide in detail its fees and charges policy, including full costs method of collection, refunds and exemptions prior to enrollment.
+The SRTO will provide in detail its fees and charges policy, including full costs method of collection, refunds and exemptions prior to enrolment.